iku-work/m-gym/README.md

 # M-Gym

 M-Gym is a module for using Mevea physics-based engine in reinforcement learning training.
-It allows to use custom simulation model of heavy machinery in Python 3.
+It allows using a custom simulation model of heavy machinery in Python 3.

 ## Requirements
 Other requirements: